putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 “I think we should hide,” Trooper LW-312 said, trying his utmost to not contravene his training and sound as if he was giving an order.

 The two dove behind a large log and from behind it saw two speeder bikes carrying stormtroopers flash by in quick succession.
-A speeder bike flashed by carrying two riders wearing some sort of forest camouflage, in hot pursuit.
+A speeder bike flashed by carrying two riders -- a man and a woman -- wearing some sort of forest camouflage, in hot pursuit.
 Rebels!

 When the sound finally began receding in the distance, the two troopers emerged.